sc0h0/sc0h0.github.io/_posts/2024/2024-04-06-FB-marketplace-github-actions-chatgpt-api.md

 {% endhighlight %}

 ### End
-Feel free to fork and modify either repository to set up your own alerts!
+Feel free to fork and modify either repository (linked in the examples above) to set up your own Facebook Marketplace alerts!